How to Create a Business Disaster Recovery BDR Plan that Actually Works

-Most businesses have been impacted in some shape or form because of COVID-19.
+Most businesses have been impacted in some shape or form because of COVID-19 and now is a great time to create a business disaster recovery (BDR) plan.

-It’s impacted aspects of your business like revenue, furloughs, your staff working remote, and how you use technology.
+COVID-19 impacted all aspects of your business like revenue, furloughs, your staff working remote, and how you use technology.

 Now that we’re seeing light at the end of the tunnel, there’s some strategic things I want you to think about.